 Learn the History

-History was hands down my all time favorite subject, so every vacation I find myself in the city’s historic district.
-Take a trip into the past and visit Old San Juan.
+History was my favorite subject, so every vacation I find myself in the city’s historic district.
+Take a trip to the past and visit Old San Juan.
 El Morro and its sister fort, Castillo San Cristóbal are the oldest European constructions in the United States National Park Service.
-The architecture in much of Old San Juan dating back to when the Spanish ruled the island.
+The architecture in much of Old San Juan dates back to when the Spanish ruled the island.
 Make sure you visit the Paseo La Princesa promenade to purchase souvenirs from street vendors.
 The view is also beautiful for a nice walk with the family and people watching.
 There are also a number of museums and UNESCO World Heritage sites to visit in the area.

 Embrace the Culture

 Puerto Rico is an island with European, African and Taino and American influences and it is reflected in the music, art, dances, celebrations, and food.
 Do you like salsa?
-Take a dancing class or put on your dancing shoes and enjoy the nightlife.
+Take a dancing class or put on your dancing shoes and enjoy the nightlife in La Placita.

 Eat, Drink and Eat some More!

 Everyone I know that has gone to Puerto Rico has raved about the food.
 For me, rice and beans are a must for most, if not all meals.
 Popular dishes include Mofongo and pernil.
 Go on a walking food tour or take a cooking class.
 If you plan on visiting during the holidays, make sure to get a glass of coquito, a traditional eggnog-like drink.
 Puerto Rico is also the home of BACARDI rum.
 Take a tour of the distillery and enjoy free rum tastings.